jraleman/cv/index.md

 ## ℹ️ About {#about}

-Hello, I'm Jose Ramon Aleman, a 🇵🇦/🇺🇸 software engineer with a strong background in Frontend Development, UI/UX design, Cloud Infrastructure, and Embedded Systems, including low-level programming.
-Over the years, by solving different problems in a logical and clear way, I came to be recognized as a reliable and resourceful engineer.

-Career highlights include responsibility for scalable web and mobile applications in various industries, integration of AI-driven solutions to enhance user experiences, optimization of cloud-based infrastructures to ensure efficiency and cost-effectiveness.

-I am committed to continuous learning and to an ever-advancing skill set-from the latest technological advancements to everything that relates to modern web development, mobile apps, cloud solutions, and AI technologies.
-This dedication to self-improvement ensures that I am able to stay on top of the constantly changing technology.
+Hola, I’m Jose Ramon, a software engineer with over a decade of experience delivering scalable web and mobile applications across diverse industries.
+My background includes building amazing software solutions and tools, cloud-based infrastructures, integrating AI-driven solutions, and optimizing system performance to create innovative user experiences.
+I’m passionate about continuous learning and staying current with the latest developments technology.
+This dedication ensures I can tackle complex challenges and drive impactful results for any team or project I’m involved with.

 _______________________________________________________________________________